 The semester will consist of 3 large student-interpreted assignments, given by the instructor, for each of the 3 print processes taught.
-3 groups of readings will be assigned throughout the semester using the OWL Assignments tool.
 Each large print assignment will begin with a slide lecture by the instructor and a thorough demonstration of the techniques involved in the print process, by the technician.
 Post demonstration, students will review technical procedures through three quizzes on OWL.
 Students will also give preliminary presentations to the class about their visual intentions for each assignment.
 Several work periods are scheduled for students to work in class in order to receive the instructor and the technician's assistance.
 Each print assignment will also incorporate a preliminary in-progress critique and will conclude with a collaborative class critique, assessing student's preliminary intentions compared to their finished work.
+As well, 3 readings, posted on OWL under the Assignment Tool, are the focus of 3 written responses that will further inform students understanding of specific printmaking concepts.